blclo/DeepLearningInComputerVision/README.md

 This repo will include 3 of the projects developed:
 - P1_1: Image Classification: HotDog/NoHotDog
-- P1_2: Object Detection: Waste Classification using the TACO dataset.
+- P1_2: Object Detection: RCNN Waste Classification using the TACO dataset.
 - P_2: Generative Adversarial Networks

 ## Setup